 If we truly embrace the gospel, we cannot be closed off to our neighbors.
 The gospel should make us outward-facing toward our community.
-The posture we wish to have before our neighbors in Kalamazoo is one of grace, patience, kindness, gentleness, humility, and compassion.
+A good posture for us to have as a church before our neighbors in Kalamazoo and Portage, MI is one of grace, patience, kindness, gentleness, humility, and compassion.
 We are sinners saved by grace who desire to offer this same grace to other sinners.
 Therefore, we pray that everyone will feel welcome when they visit us and not think they need to have their lives in order first.
 If you are a broken sinner in need of God’s saving and transforming grace, you will fit right in.

 The gospel creates a worshipping community - the church.
 Since salvation is God’s work, he is the one who receives all the glory.
 Our understanding of the gospel should lead to the praise of God’s glorious grace (Eph.
 1:6).
-Therefore, we love to worship God and celebrate the reality of the gospel corporately as we gather together every Sunday.
+Therefore, we at Good Shepherd gather as a church each Sunday from across the Kalamazoo/Portage area to worship God and celebrate the reality of the gospel corporately.
 We pray our worship is biblically and theologically substantial, simple, reverent, and joyful.
 As a church, we are committed in our worship to the true preaching of God’s word, the right administration of the sacraments of the Lord’s Supper and baptism, prayer, and joyful singing and fellowship.
 For more on our worship, see Worship at Good Shepherd.

 Because we value gospel centrality, we are fully committed to the proclamation of the gospel.
 The preaching and teaching of the gospel is the most important thing we do as a church.
 We are a Bible-believing community, dedicated to “rightly handling the word of truth” (2 Tim.
 2:15).
 We want unbelievers to hear the gospel and believe, and we want believers to hear the gospel week-in and week-out and grow in their understanding and appropriation of gospel truth.
-We are passionate about knowing and preaching the Bible because we love God and love people, and so we want to see the gospel advance in Kalamazoo, on the campus of Western Michigan University and the other colleges, throughout our nation, and to the ends of the earth.
+We are passionate about knowing and preaching the Bible because we love God and love people.
+And so we at Good Shepherd Presbyterian Church want to see the gospel advance in Kalamazoo and Portage, MI.
+We want our church to have a gospel impact on the campus of Western Michigan University (WMU) and other local colleges, throughout our nation, and to the ends of the earth.

 Our love for one another, even in the midst of sin and failure, marks us as Jesus’ disciples.
 We can love this way only because this is how Jesus first loved us (Jn.
 13:34).
-Therefore, we pray our community will be a portrait of the peace God makes not only between humanity and himself but also between one another.
+Therefore, we pray our church community in the Kalamazoo/Portage, MI region will be a good representation of the peace God makes not only between humanity and himself but also between one another.
 When people see us, we want them to see that the gospel is power to bring everyone together in Christ.

 While good works in no way earn salvation and favor with God, we believe gospel transformation produces gospel living.
 We are not saved by good works but for good works (Eph.
 2:10).
 Therefore, we strive by God’s grace to love and serve one another as well as our greater community.
 We first seek to alleviate the spiritual suffering and needs of our neighbors, but we also desire to alleviate the physical and material suffering and needs of our neighbors.